-The Company implemented a cost reduction plan in April 2018 that is expected to result in approximately \$5 million in annual savings.
+The Company implemented a strategic cost reduction plan in April 2018 that is anticipated to save approximately \$5 million annually.
 Initial savings were realized through immediate cost reductions affecting the xMax division by eliminating certain personnel and associated benefits and reduction in facilities and other expenses.